frandreoli/atoms_optical_response/README.md

 #### 2.1.4.2 - Array settings
-When `geometry_settings="ARRAYS"`, the system arrange the atomic position to into a series of finite 2D, rectangular arrays, extending in the $(x,y)$-plane and separated by a fixed distance in the $\hat{\mathbf{z}}$ direction.
+When `geometry_settings == "ARRAYS"`, the system arrange the atomic position to into a series of finite 2D, rectangular arrays, extending in the $(x,y)$-plane and separated by a fixed distance in the $\hat{\mathbf{z}}$ direction.
 The specific settings for this geometry are listed here below.

 - `array_n_layers`\
 This variable identifies the number of 2D arrays that are placed in series.
 It must be an integer number with `array_n_layers`>0.